 Having a mission statement is just one piece of your personal brand.
 In order to protect your personal brand from bad choices, you must have a clear understanding of what your brand is.

 What do others think of when they think of you and your work ethic?
 Are those the things you want people to think about you?
 Or is there another message you want to convey through your goals and mission?

-To gain control of your brand and to build one that’s strong and will take you where you want to go, check out my on-demand course on personal branding.
+To gain control of your brand and to build one that’s strong and will take you where you want to go, check out my latest book, Personal Branding: Why You Need to Know What Makes You YOUnique and AWEthentic.
 It will give you all the tools you need to attract the opportunities you’ll want to say “YES!” to.

 - A Simple Way to Make Big Decisions

 - How to Take Responsibility for Your Own Career Growth